Yemsyd/Actual-Vs-Budget-Dashboard/README.md

 ### Data Source

 Actual vs Budget Data: Finex Skills provided the primary data in "Actual vs Budget.csv".
 This file contains two sheets.
-The first shows the Actual amount spent by different departments in an organization, including the purpose of spending(account name), the names of the departments, and the actual amount spent.
+The first sheet shows the Actual amount spent by different departments in an organization, including the purpose of spending(account name), the names of the departments, and the actual amount spent.
 The second sheet shows the budgeted amount for each department.
 It includes the same columns as the actual sheet.

 ### Tools